the-carlisle-group/Provanto/README.md

 The optional left argument to `Run` provides options to stop on failing and broken tests, and to suppress session output.

+## Startup and Teardown
+Each test suite may contain a `Startup` function and a `Teardown` function.
+These are automatically run before and after the tests in the suite.
+There may also be a `Startup` and `Teardown` function in the parent namespace of a set of suites, which are run once for all of the suites.